 - Communication tools.
 Learn to speak to your partner in a kind and compassionate way.
 Acquire the skill of presence rather than withdrawing, calmness rather than damaging emotional reactivity.
 Learn how to navigate through conflict – because it will come up.

 - Relationship balance.
 The “you, me and we” of your relationship are like two overlapping circles.
 Many people find satisfaction with attention paid to all three aspects.
-Problems can arise for couples when one seeks mostly “we” and the same goes for couples where one seeks mostly “me.”
-Seek to thrive individually and in your relationship – and support your partner in the same.
+Problems can arise for couples when there are different expectation around what this balance looks like.
+Understand where you’re both coming from and be ready to possibly compromise.

 - Tools to handle family of origin wounds.
 Old emotional injuries stemming from parents/primary caregivers often show themselves later in intimate relationships.
-Issues of trust, self worth and other unhelpful belief systems stemming from negative experiences can impact how you operate with your partner.
-Work through your stuff and be aware of your vulnerabilities.
-Share them with your partner so they can be discussed in a loving way if triggered.
+Issues of trust, self worth and other unhelpful belief systems born from negative experiences can impact how you operate with your partner.
+Unpack your baggage and take a look at it.
+Be aware of any vulnerabilities you or your partner come with.
+Have compassion for your wounds.

 These are just some of the helpful tools that can only help you to create the strongest relationship foundation possible before marriage.
-These and others can be found in The Premarital Counseling Workbook for Couples, a cost-effective, do-it-yourself, therapist guided (by me!) alternative to counseling.
-I wrote this workbook based on the premarital work I do with couples in my therapy practice.
+These and others can be found in The Premarital Counseling Workbook for Couples, my cost-effective, do-it-yourself, therapist guided alternative to counseling.
+This workbook was written based on the premarital work I do with couples in my therapy practice.
+Additionally, it’s currently offered for 50% off in my Toolbox Store Summer Sale.

 No matter what way you decide to get your premarital education, find a way to get it.
 It’s an investment that can have a long-term payoff in a secure, loving and satisfying marriage – that will also pay dividends to your children who get to experience happy and healthy parents.